Societal attitudes toward homosexuality: Corporate attitudes

 In some capitalist countries, large private sector firms often lead the way in the equal treatment of gay men and lesbians.
 For instance, more than half of the Fortune 500 offer domestic partnership benefits and 49 of the Fortune 50 companies include sexual orientation in their non-discrimination policies (only ExxonMobil does not).
 At the same time, studies show that many private firms engage in significant employment discrimination on the basis of sexual orientation.
 In one study, for example, two fictitious but realistic resumes were sent to roughly 1,700 entry-level job openings.
 The two resumes were very similar in terms of the applicant's qualifications, but one resume for each opening mentioned that the applicant had been part of a gay organization in college.
 The results showed that applicants without the gay signal had an 11.5 percent chance of being called for an interview; openly gay applicants had only a 7.2 percent chance.
 The callback gap varied widely according to the location of the job.
 Most of the overall gap detected in the study was driven by the Southern and Midwestern states in the sample—Texas, Florida, and Ohio.
 The Western and Northeastern states in the sample (California, Nevada, Pennsylvania, and New York) had only small and statistically insignificant callback gaps.

 In the Western world, in particular the United States and the United Kingdom, the corporatisation of LGBTQ pride parades has been criticised by some.

 Anti-homosexual attitudes

 Protesters at a 2006 gay pride event.
 San Francisco, United States.

 Conservatism

 Conservatism is a term broadly used for people who are inclined to traditional values.

 While conservatism includes people of many views, a significant proportion of its adherents consider homosexuals, and especially the efforts of homosexuals to achieve certain rights and recognition, to be a threat to valued traditions, institutions and freedoms.
 Such attitudes are generally tied in with opposition to what some conservatives call the "homosexual agenda".

-The finding that attitudes to alternative sexualities correlate strongly with nature of contact and with personal beliefs is stated in a variety of research over a substantial time period, and conservative men and women stand out in their views specifically.
+The finding that attitudes to alternative sexualities correlate strongly with the nature of contact and with personal beliefs is stated in a variety of research over a substantial time period, and conservative men and women stand out in their views specifically.

 Thus Herek, who established the Attitudes Toward Lesbians and Gay Men Scale in psychology, states: